Dismiss Modal

 From tornadoes, hurricanes, floods and fires — disasters can strike quickly and without warning.

-Janis Brown, a WakeMed Supervisor for Capital Regional Advisory Committee (CapRAC) and Disaster Planner/State Medical Assistive Team (SMAT) II, offers guidance on how to prepare for an emergency as she leads these efforts at WakeMed.
+Katrina Shearin, a WakeMed Disaster Planner (SMAT) II and exercise specialist. offers guidance on how to prepare for an emergency as she leads these efforts at WakeMed.

 Barb BissetBarb Bisset, PhD, MPH, MS, RN, the WakeMed Executive Director for Preparedness and Innovative Learning further observes, "In order to best serve our patients and the community in times of disaster, WakeMed recognizes the importance of planning and being prepared for many different types of emergencies."